ObjCtrl-2.5D: Training-free Object Control with Camera Poses: Methodology

 \subsection{ObjCtrl-2.5D}

 ObjCtrl-2.5D is a training-free model for object motion control, distinguishing itself from previous 2D-based approaches~\cite{peekaboo,freetraj,dragnvwa,draganything} using 3D trajectories, which are attained by extending 2D trajectories with depth information.
 These 3D trajectories serve as control signals and are expressed as camera poses, allowing ObjCtrl-2.5D to leverage existing camera motion control models like CameraCtrl~\cite{cameractrl} for object motion control without additional training.

 Specifically, we first extend a 2D trajectory to 3D with depth from a conditional image.
-Subsequently, the 3D trajectory is modeled as a sequence of camera poses using triangulation~\cite{colmap_sfm,colmap_mvs}.
-To adapt global motion methods, such as CameraCtrl, to local motion control, we introduce a Layer Control Module (LCM) that isolates the target object from the background, allowing for independent local manipulation.
-Additionally, Shared Warped Latents (SWL) is proposed to improve object control accuracy by sharing low-frequency warped latent information across the object area in each frame.
-Details of these components are provided in the following subsections.
+Subsequently, the 3D trajectory is modeled as a sequence of camera poses using triangulation~\cite{hartley2003multiple} (Section~\ref{sec:3d_to_cam}).
+To adapt global motion methods, such as CameraCtrl, to local motion control, we introduce a Layer Control Module (LCM) that isolates the target object from the background, allowing for independent local manipulation (Section~\ref{sec:LCM}).
+Additionally, Shared Warped Latents (SWL) is proposed to improve object control accuracy by sharing low-frequency warped latent information across the object area in each frame (Section~\ref{sec:SWL}).